29988122/Fate-Grand-Order_Lua/README.md

 The main aim of using Avalon wrapper is to reduce the coupling of FGO_Lua and Project Avalon.
 By using this method, FGO_Lua can be developed independently from Project Avalon.
 Besides, users could use the standalone FGO_Lua scripts when the Avalon server isn't available.

+The FGO_Lua folder holds the Lua codes factored out from the original FGO_Lua scripts.
+Pendragon folder holds the lua functions for REST API(in /pendragon/api.lua), as well as FGO module algorithms modifed to handle REST API.

 ## Installation
 To run the Avalon features, Python 3.6 is required in your PC.
 Personally, I use [Anaconda](https://www.anaconda.com/) to manage my Python environments.